 (B) Procedure After Objecting.

 (i) A person objecting to a subpoena to produce materials or to permit inspection need not comply with those parts of the subpoena that are the subject of the objection, unless ordered to do so by the issuing court.
+The objecting person also may move for a protective order or to modify or quash the subpoena.

 (ii) The party serving the subpoena may move under Rule 37(a) to compel compliance with the subpoena.
 The motion must comply with Rule 37(a)(1), and must be served on the subpoenaed person and all other parties under Rule 5(c).